 Kansas statutes require projects financed in part by special assessments to be financed through the issuance of general obligation bonds that are secured by the full faith and credit of the City.
 Special assessments received prior to the issuance of general obligation bonds are recorded as revenue in the appropriate project fund.
 Special assessments and related interest received after the issuance of the general obligation bonds are recorded as revenue in the Debt Service Fund.
 Further, state statutes require levying additional general ad valorem taxes in the City's Debt Service Fund to finance delinquent special assessments receivable.
-Accordingly, special assessments receivable are accounted for within the City's Debt Service Fund.
-Special assessments are levied over a 10- or 20-year period, and annual installments are due and payable with annual ad valorem taxes.
+Accordingly, special assessments are levied over a 10- or 20-year period, and annual installments are due and payable with annual ad valorem taxes.
 The City may foreclose liens against property benefited by special assessments when delinquent assessments are two years in arrears.
 At December 31, 2011, the special assessment taxes levied are a lien on the property and the amount due in 2011 is recorded in the fund financial statements as special assessments receivable, net of anticipated delinquencies of \$34,269, in the Debt Service Fund with a corresponding amount recorded as deferred revenue.